gpzlx1/gsampler-artifact-evaluation/README.md

 # Introduction

-This repository contains artifacts for evaluating [gSampler](https://github.com/gsampler9/gSampler.git).
+This repository contains artifacts for evaluating [gSampler](https://github.com/gsampler9/gSampler).
 It includes code to reproduce Figures 7, 8, and 10 from the paper:

 - **Figure 7**: Time comparison between gSampler and baseline systems for 3 simple graph sampling algorithms.
 - **Figure 8**: Time comparison between gSampler and baseline systems for 4 complex graph sampling algorithms.
 - **Figure 10**: Ablation study of gSampler's optimizations on PD and PP graphs.

+To replicate the paper's findings, use the `p3.x16large` instance equipped with an NVIDIA V100 GPU, 64 vCPUs, and 480GB memory.
+Running all scripts may take approximately 6-8 hours.

+Ensure your hardware has at least 256GB memory for preprocessing the two large-scale graphs, `ogbn_papers100M` and `friendster`, in CSC format.

+To reproduce the paper's results, use the latest version from the main branch of the repository and the most recent version of the source code available at https://github.com/gsampler9/gSampler.

 # Dataset Preparation